tls-attestation/draft-tls-attestation/draft-fossati-tls-attestation.md

 - the Android Key Attestation, and
 - Apple Key Attestation.

 Likewise, there are different encodings available for attestation results.
 One such encoding, AR4SI {{?I-D.ietf-rats-ar4si}} is being standardized by the RATS working group.

-This version of the specification defines how to support the background check model in  the TLS handshake, such that the details about the attestation technology are agnostic to the TLS handshake itself.
-Later versions of the specification will support the passport model as well.
+This specification defines how to support the background check model in the TLS handshake, such that the details about the attestation technology are agnostic to the TLS handshake itself.
+Similarly, support for the passport model is defined such that details about the attestation results encodings and trust relationships are agnostic to the TLS handshake.

-To give the peer information that the handshake signing key is properly secured, the associated evidence has to be verified by that peer.
+To give the peer information that the handshake signing key is properly secured, the associated attestation result has to be appraised by the peer.
+This must be the case when either of the two remote attestation topologies is used.
 Hence, attestation evidence about the security state of the signing key is needed, which is typically associated with evidence about the overall platform state.
 The platform attestation service ensures that the key attestation service has not been tampered with.
 The platform attestation service issues the Platform Attestation Token (PAT) and the key attestation service issues the Key Attestation Token (KAT).
 The security of the protocol critically depends on the verifiable binding between these two logically separate units of evidence.

 This document does not define how different attestation technologies are encoded.
 This is accomplished by companion specifications.

 # Conventions and Terminology

+The following terms are used in this document:

+{: vspace="0"}

+TLS Identity Key (TIK): : A cryptographic key used by one of the peers to authenticate itself during the TLS handshake.

+The reader is assumed to be familiar with the vocabulary and concepts defined in
+{{-rats-arch}}, and those in {{-rats-kat}}.

+"Remote attestation evidence" is more succintly referred to as "evidence", and "remote attestation results" is more succintly referred to as "results" throughout this document.
+"Remote attestation credentials", or "credentials", is used to refer to both evidence and results, when no distinction needs to be made between them.

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this